NET WORTH: $250 million

 FUNDING AREAS: Arts & Culture, Health & Human Services

-OVERVIEW: Diana Ross moves philanthropy through the Diana Ross Charitable Foundation, which has given negligible amounts in recent years.
+OVERVIEW: Diana Ross does her grantmaking through the Diana Ross Charitable Foundation, which has given negligible amounts in recent years.
 One interest appears to be the arts.

 BACKGROUND: Diana Ross was born in Detroit.
 She began singing with friends as a teenager, and eventually formed the groundbreaking 1960s trio The Supremes, creating hit songs such as “Baby Love” and "Ain't No Mountain High Enough.”